 How to Use Food AyurvedicallyHOW DOES EATING AYURVEDICALLY MAKE YOU FEEL?

 Eating Ayurvedically makes you feel nourished and energized.
 Food digests with ease when right for your body type (dosha).
 Healthy digestion is seen as the cornerstone of well-being in Ayurveda.
 Healthy digestion generally prevents illness.
 If you do get sick, a strong digestive fire reduces the severity of illness and increases your resilience.
 It also improves your mood.
 Once you begin eating Ayurvedically, you will feel refreshed, vital and strong.

 View Other Ingredients for SummerLime is recommended for Summer.
 Check out these other Summer ingredients here.

 Comments & Impressions of 'Lime'Do you like 'lime'?
 Why or why not?
 What makes it unique?
 Is there something you'd like to know about 'lime'?

 When a recipe calls for lime, does it mean the juice or the whole thing?
 Not clear.

 Usually, unless you are pickling the rind (one of my favorites), you simply add the juice.
 Thanks for the clairification.

 would lemon juice be acceptable as well?

 Lemons tend to irritate any inflamed areas of the GI tract.
 If there are no Pitta symptoms in the GI, it is usually ok to substitute lime.
+Best, -John

-Can i use lime for my acidreflux(inflammation)?
+Can i use lime for my acid reflux (& inflammation)?

 a traditional home remedy forThis information has not been validated by the FDA and should not be used to treat a medical condition.